ibm-cloud-docs/cis/api-change-log.md

 ## 17 December 2024
 {: #17-dec-2024}

-CIS Enterprise-level plans can use [Logpush](/docs/cis?topic=cis-logpush&interface=api) for detailed edge logs of HTTP, DNS, and Range traffic, as well as firewall events.
-Logpush allows you to push request logs to IBM Cloud Logs or a Cloud Object Storage bucket.
+CIS Enterprise-level plans can now configure the [Logpush jobs](/docs/cis?topic=cis-logpush&interface=api) to push request logs to IBM Cloud Logs using the API.
 For more information, see [Create a Logpush job](/apidocs/cis#create-logpush-job-v2).

 ## 12 June 2024
 {: #12-jun-2024}